-Advantages for Employers
+Flexible Working Advantages for Employers

-There can also be less downtime for machinery when 24 hour shifts are worked.
-It also attracts an increased skills base to the workforce as the business is able to recruit and retain a more diverse workforce.
-There is more job satisfaction and better Staff Morale.
+There can also be less downtime for machinery if 24 hour shifts are worked.
+It also attracts an increased skills base to the workforce.
+Offering flexibility around shifts means the business is able to recruit and retain a more diverse workforce.
+There is also more job satisfaction and better Staff Morale.

-Advantages for Employees
+Flexible Working Advantages for Employees

-Different Types of Flexible Arrangements
+Different Types of Flexible Working Arrangements

 Flexible work patterns can be established in a variety of ways.
 They can include the following but there are numerous alternative flexible arrangements in addition:

-- Part-time working – workers are contracted to work less than the basic full-time hours
+- Part time working – workers are contracted to work less than the basic full-time hours.

-- Flexi-time – workers have the freedom to work in any way they choose outside a set of core hours established by their employer
+- Flexi time – workers have the freedom to work in any way they choose outside a set of core hours established by their employer.

-- Job sharing – one full-time job is split between 2 workers who work out their shifts between themselves
+- Job sharing – one full time job is split between 2 workers who work out their shifts between themselves.

-- Shift swapping – workers work out shifts amongst themselves but still ensure that all shifts are covered
+- Shift swapping – workers work out shifts amongst themselves but still ensure that all shifts are covered.

-- Time off in lieu – workers take time off to suit to compensate for extra hours worked
+- Time off in lieu – workers take time off to suit to compensate for extra hours worked.

-The Law on Flexible Working
+The Law on Flexible Working Requests

 From 30 June 2014 every employee has the statutory right to request flexible working after 26 weeks employment service.